 - In which industry the company works, it is negatively evaluated by the ruling political party, its representatives threaten to impose additional tax burden and limit the scope of operation, as company threats examples.

-Legal factors affecting business
+Legal causes affecting business

 Negative legal factors affecting the business include: